James Hebbard

-James Hebbard (July 1862 – 28 November 1941) was a miner who became manager of the Great Central Mine, Broken Hill.
+James Hebbard (July 1862 – 29 November 1941) was a miner who became manager of the Great Central Mine, Broken Hill.

 History

-Hebbard was born in Bendigo, Victoria, in July, 1862, the fourth son of Mary "Martha" Hebbard, née Kitto, (15 September 1827 – 12 December 1920?) and John Hebbard (c.
+Hebbard was born in Bendigo, Victoria, in July 1862, the fourth son of Mary "Martha" Hebbard, née Kitto, (15 September 1827 – 12 December 1920?) and John Hebbard (c.
 1823 – 20 August 1886), a Cornish miner, who married in England in 1847.

-The Hebbards arrived in Australia around 1848 for employment at the great copper mine at Burra, South Australia.
-It was there that their sons William and John Henry and daughter Sarah Jane were born.
-Around 1855 they joined the exodus from South Australia to the Victorian goldfields, and spent some time at Fryer's Creek, near Castlemaine, then around 1861 settled at Bendigo.

 Hubbard was educated at Kennedy's Collegiate School and the Bendigo School of Mines, then at age 16 began night work underground at the United Hustlers and Redan mines at Long Gully, Bendigo, taking his classes during the daytime.

 He also worked at Johnson's Reef Extended whose manager was Richard Pope, and whose daughter he later married.

 In June 1884 Hebbard began work underground at the Hen and Chickens mine, Broken Hill, when the famous W. R. Wilson was manager.
 He had only been there a few weeks when Wilson recommended him to Crisp Brothers as manager of their Lubra mine at Purnamoota.
 Hebbard took the job and held it for six months.

 In 1885 Hebbard returned to underground mining for the Broken Hill Proprietary Company under general manager William Jamieson and mine manager Sam Sleep and was soon promoted to underground foreman.
 Then at the end of 1885 he took a managerial position with the Britannia and Scotia Silver Mining Company; six months later he had returned to his post with BHP.

 Early in 1886 Jamieson, Wilson, Sylvester Browne and some others founded the Broken Hill Junction Silver Mining Company, and in January 1887 appointed Hebbard mine manager.

 In October 1888 he was appointed manager of Tom's Lewis Ponds Silver and Gold Mining Company at Lewis Ponds Creek, Orange, New South Wales.

 In 1891 he accepted a Government job as Inspector of Mines, hailed by the press as a good appointment.

-This was a stressful job.
-A disastrous mine collapse occurred in the South mine in July, 1895, when eight men were killed.